 FTC Note: Alt Protein may be compensated through the links in the post below, but the opinions are our own.

 Whey protein is considered by many to be the most effective of the protein powders, at least when it comes to getting quick results.
-Whey concentrate is ideal for beginners who want a good pre- and post-workout protein supplement, and whey isolate is ideal for those on low-carb diets who want a quick-acting protein.
+Whey protein concentrate is ideal for beginners who want a good pre- and post-workout protein supplement, and whey protein isolate is ideal for those on low-carb diets who want a quick-acting protein.

 Of course, the fact that whey protein is so popular means that there are A LOT of products on the market.
 Finding the right whey protein powder can be quite the challenge!
 Naked Whey promises to be one of the best high quality whey protein powders around, and it may be an excellent option to consider if you can handle the price tag!